-Again he was not privy to the police officers claims or statements prior to November 9th 1969, so it was either a lucky guess on his part or he was telling the truth.
+Again, the Zodiac Killer was not privy to the police officers claims or statements prior to November 9th 1969, so it was either a lucky guess on his part or he was telling the truth.

-His claim above of talking to police officers is likely true, as the timeline suggests and unless Pelissetti was lying and I see no reason why he should, it places Fouke in a direct path with the killer at 9.57 pm that night and how would the Zodiac know of Donald Fouke's route that night, that ties in perfectly.
-The embarrassment of questioning a suspect and then letting him on his way, may have been something that would be better glossed over and something the Zodiac was keen to highlight in the Bus Bomb Letter, insisting it must be printed in the newspapers.
-In other words he wanted to highlight this fact, something that had clearly been kept under wraps.
-But if this were the truth, how many other of the Zodiac claims were true, let's take a look.
+His claim above, of talking to Donald Fouke and Eric Zelms is likely true, as the timeline suggests, and unless Armond Pelissetti was lying, and I see no reason why he should, it placed Donald Fouke in a direct path with the killer at 9.59 pm that night- not withstanding the fact Zodiac knew of Donald Fouke's route that night, that ties in perfectly.
+The embarrassment of questioning a suspect and then letting him on his way, may have been something that would be better glossed over, and certainly something the Zodiac was keen to capitalize on in his extensive 'Bus Bomb' letter, insisting it must be printed in the newspapers.
+In other words he wanted to highlight this fact- something that had clearly been kept under wraps.
+But if this were the truth, how many other of the Zodiac claims were true.
+Let's take a look.

 This is what the Zodiac said in the Bus Bomb Letter "I gave the cops som bussy work to do to keep them happy.
 I enjoy needling the blue pigs.
 Hey blue pig I was in the park -- you were useing fire trucks to mask the sound of your cruzeing prowl cars.
 The dogs never came with in 2 blocks of me + they were to the west + there was only 2 groups of parking about 10 min apart then the motor cicles went by about 150 ft away going from south to north west."

 The Zodiac again backs up the idea he entered the park via Spruce Street saying "The dogs never came with in 2 blocks of me + they were to the west."
-This suggests if we travel just over two blocks west of the Spruce Street entrance to the park, this is where he was observing the police, fire trucks, motorcycles and dogs from.
+This suggests that if we travel just over two blocks west of the Spruce Street entrance to the park, this is where he was observing the police, fire trucks, motorcycles and dogs from.
 See here.
 The Arguello Boulevard entrance to the park is just over two blocks.

 They were going from south to north west.